Mount Gibbs + Louis Peak by Rennie Peak via Louis Lake / 吉布斯山

 Louis Peak Summit Views

-We settled and took a short break on top to savor views of the nearby places.
-But Mount Gibbs looked pretty far still.
-Soon, we went down the west ridge, aiming for the saddle.
+We settled down and took a short break on top to savor views of the nearby places.
+I stared over at Mount Gibbs, and it looked pretty far still.
+Soon, we dropped on the west ridge, aiming for the saddle.

 See more trip photos here.